 You’ll be spoilt for choice in Hampi, with around 3,700 monuments, ancient ruins and temples to explore.
-These ornate palace and places of worship were built in the 14th century, before the city was conquered, pillaged and abandoned by the Deccan Muslim confederacy in 1565.
+These ornate palace and places of worship were built in the 14th century before the city was conquered, pillaged and abandoned by the Deccan Muslim confederacy in 1565.

-Set on the banks of the river Tungabadra in Karnataka, you’ll see outstanding architecture, detailed carvings and elaborate sculptures amongst the remains, conjuring up vivid imagery of time gone by.
+Set on the banks of the river Tungabadra in Karnataka, you’ll see the outstanding architecture, detailed carvings and elaborate sculptures amongst the remains, conjuring up vivid imagery of time gone by.